RajatJangra2653/aroworkshop/_entries/Lab 2 - ARO Internals.md

 Kubernetes Secret objects allow you to store and manage sensitive information, such as passwords, OAuth tokens, and ssh keys.
 Putting this information in a secret is safer and more flexible than putting it, verbatim, into a pod definition or a container image.

-1. Click on *Secrets* in the left menu.
+1. In the OSToy app click on *Secrets* in the left menu.

    ![Home Page](../media/managedlab/secrets.png)
 1. This will display the contents of the secrets available to the OSToy application.
 We defined this in the `ostoy-fe-deployment.yaml` here: